Tryphena Sparks: Relationships and family life

-Sparks had a romantic relationship with Thomas Hardy, most likely commencing in Summer 1867 during her year working at Puddletown School and when he had just returned from London; at that time she was 16 and he was 27.
+Sparks had a romantic relationship with Thomas Hardy, most likely starting in Summer 1867 during her year working at Puddletown School and when he had just returned from London; at that time she was 16 and he was 27.
 The passion of their relationship is captured by Hardy most intensely in the poem In A Eweleaze Near Weatherbury, as well as in At Rushy Pond and A Spot.
 There are some suggestions that Hardy's mother indicated that Sparks was Hardy's niece rather than cousin and that they were thus prevented from marrying one another, though it is now widely accepted that she did receive an engagement ring from him.
 There are also suggestions that she had Hardy's child, a son called Randolph.
 The relationship became limited when Sparks went to London to study, coinciding with the time that Hardy met his future wife Emma Gifford while on a trip to Cornwall, and ended when he became engaged to Gifford.
 Sparks is considered by John Fowles an "important figure in both [Hardy's] emotional and imaginative life" and author Nicholas Hillyard considers that their relationship was important in relation to Hardy's start as a novelist and poet.

 Sparks was also the inspiration for Hardy's poem Thoughts of Phena at News of Her Death in which he describes her as his "lost prize".
 He and his brother Henry visited her grave, leaving a note saying "In loving memory -Tom Hardy".
 She may also have been one of the inspirations for Hardy's story that later became Far from the Madding Crowd.
 Other Hardy poems that have been connected to Sparks include The Wind's Prophecy and To an Orphan Child, also named To a Motherless Child, which is addressed to Tryphena's daughter whom he had met when visiting her family shortly after her death.
 The character of Sue Bridehead in Hardy's book Jude The Obscure is also thought to have been partly inspired by her and in the book's preface Hardy says that the circumstances of the novel had been suggested by the death of a woman in 1890.
 Sparks is the subject of ten separate 1960s publications by author Lois Deacon including Tryphena, Thomas Hardy and Hardy's Sweetest Image and Providence and Mr Hardy published in 1966.